 Listen, I’m not going to tell you that we haven’t done this or that, because it simply would be lying.
 Any/Every band, that’s good anyway, has tapped into using something to stimulate creativity here or there.
 Some more successfully than others as some went too far and winded up blowing it.
 Obviously, we all know that story.
 For us however, accept for a couple of dips in the road, it has gone pretty good for us.
 I guess there were times when something may have caused some internal issues, but we got through it unscathed and maybe even better because of it.
 Let’s face it, it comes with the territory, especially with the kind of music we enjoy making and listen to.
 I can say honestly though, that we never rely on it, simply benefit from it.

-Are their any songs by others that you'd like to cover?
-I ask this because of your work on the Spacemen 3 tribute where you cover "Losing Touch With My Mind."
+Are there any songs by others that you’d like to cover?
+I ask this because of your work on the Spacemen 3 tribute where you cover “Losing Touch With My Mind.”

 We have a long and growing list of songs that we’d like to cover.
 Everyone of us is constantly coming to the table with, we gotta cover this or that, and we usually try and include a cover song on every release.
 “Losing Touch With My Mind” was not only the first cover, but one of the first songs we ever recorded and it was for a Spacemen3 tribute.
 It was an opportunity for us to pay homage to easily one of our top five influences and our cover selections have since always been exactly that.

 How about visual artists, anyone inspire, or captivate your imagination?